How to buy the best tumble dryer

 Find out more about vented tumble dryers.

-Heat pump condenser tumble dryers
+Heat-pump condenser tumble dryers

-Condenser dryers that have a heat pump can be called heat pump condenser dryers or just heat pump dryers.
-They are a lot more expensive to buy than normal condenser dryers – but they're so energy efficient that running costs will halve compared to other electric dryers.
+Heat-pump tumble dryers are essentially condenser dryers with a heat pump included.
+They are a lot more expensive to buy than normal condenser dryers, but they're so energy efficient that running costs will halve compared to other electric dryers.

 Otherwise, heat pumps are just like other condenser dryers.
 They can be stored anywhere in the home as long as there's a ready power supply, and water removed from clothes will make its way to a water tank that needs to be removed and emptied before it gets full.

-Find out more about heat pump tumble dryers.
+Find out more about heat-pump tumble dryers.

 Gas tumble dryers

-Gas dryers work in the same way as electric vented tumble dryers, but the air is warmed using mains gas rather than electricity.
+Gas dryers work in the same way as electric tumble dryers, but the air is warmed using mains gas rather than electricity.
 They’re much cheaper to run than electric dryers, but need to be installed by a Gas Safe-registered engineer, which can be pricey.

 There are a very limited number of gas dryers available in the UK.
 Find out more about gas tumble dryers.

 Want to know which tumble dryer is best for you?
 Take a look at all of our tumble dryer reviews.